Featured Resource

 The World Wide Web Consortium (W3C) is the international body that develops standards for using the web.
 They’re responsible for creating and maintaining the WCAG standards, among others.
 Staying informed about W3C recommendations is a great way to keep your accessibility practices up-to-date.

 Understanding these terms and concepts provides a solid foundation as you work towards making your school’s website accessible.
-Remember, the goal of all these guidelines, laws, and technologies is to create an inclusive digital environment where all users, regardless of their abilities, can access and interact with your content effectively.
 By embracing these principles, you’re not just complying with laws—you’re opening your digital doors to your entire school community.

 ADA (Americans with Disabilities Act): A comprehensive civil rights law enacted in 1990 that prohibits discrimination against individuals with disabilities in all areas of public life, including schools and websites.